-Phones, watches of any kind (smart watches or wrist watches) and/or electronic devices of any kind must be turned off and put in bags.
+Phones, watches of any kind (smart watches or wrist watches), earbuds or airpods and/or electronic devices of any kind must be turned off and put in bags.
 Revision notes and outside paper must be put in bags.
 Bags will be stored securely.